Zach-Cook/ToDoDapp/README.md

 # Crypto Base App #

-This project is for Quick setup of a ReactJS Frontend application connecting to SmartContract applications.
+This project is for Quick setup of a ReactJS Frontend application connecting to Smart Contract applications.

 ## Architechture ##
 This app uses a mono-repo structure.
 It allows for mulitple package.json files.
-This is to separate Front End and smart contract dependencies.
+This is to separate Front End and Smart Contract dependencies.

 ### Smart Contract ###